schuelermine/hextra/README.md

 Most projects, actually, are stored inside this folder, since it helps me to avoid duplicate module names.

 ### Explaining files

-#### notesonhaskell.txt

-*Inconsequential* ramblings, notes, and other stuff.

-#### Numberguessing.hs

-Generic number guessing game.
-In progress, I want to make some modules to allow me to get an arbitrary number of command-line arguments.
-Will be invoked with two arguments denoting the lower and upper bounds of the number to be guessed.

 #### Data/Cirq.hs